Information security: Process

 offers the following definitions of due care and due diligence:

 "Due care are steps that are taken to show that a company has taken responsibility for the activities that take place within the corporation and has taken the necessary steps to help protect the company, its resources, and employees."
 And, [Due diligence are the] "continual activities that make sure the protection mechanisms are continually maintained and operational."

 Attention should be made to two important points in these definitions.
 First, in due care, steps are taken to show; this means that the steps can be verified, measured, or even produce tangible artifacts.
 Second, in due diligence, there are continual activities; this means that people are actually doing things to monitor and maintain the protection mechanisms, and these activities are ongoing.

 Organizations have a responsibility with practicing duty of care when applying information security.
 The Duty of Care Risk Analysis Standard (DoCRA) provides principles and practices for evaluating risk.
 It considers all parties that could be affected by those risks.
 DoCRA helps evaluate safeguards if they are appropriate in protecting others from harm while presenting a reasonable burden.
 With increased data breach litigation, companies must balance security controls, compliance, and its mission.

-Security governance

-The Software Engineering Institute at Carnegie Mellon University, in a publication titled Governing for Enterprise Security (GES) Implementation Guide, defines characteristics of effective security governance.
-These include: